 Sales in Spain – Know Your Consumer Rights

 So many bargains, so little time!
-For several months of the year, the summer and winter rebajas (sales) are on in Spanish stores.
+For several months of the year, the summer and winter rebajas (sales) are on in Spain.
 Your consumer rights aren’t affected at these times, read on to see what you can and can’t do.

 Sales Items Bought In Store

 Normal consumer rights remain the same during the sales.
-In other words you have no statutory right to return items simply because you don’t like them.
+This means you have NO automatic right to return items simply because you don’t like them.

 Smaller stores may put up signs saying no returns during sales periods, check before you buy.
 Even if a sign is visible, this does not affect faulty items as these can always be returned.